 - Circular Economy Principles and application

 - Marketing ‘Sustainable Design’ and managing customer/user expectations

 - Procurement and specification of materials and processes

 Honours (Level 8) Degree in a Design discipline or appropriate industry experience or prior learning (RPL – Recognition of Prior Learning).

-Including Expert Lecturers, Workshops, Peer to Peer facilitated discussion, Self-directed Research, Individual Tutorial / Critique and Presentation
+Including Expert Lecturers, Workshops, Peer to Peer facilitated discussions, Self-directed Research, Individual Tutorials/Critique and Presentation

 • Number of Days/Evenings per week: 1 afternoon per week